Rahmenordnung/ink_dreams/README.md

 A small resumee of the features would be:

-* Sign up, log-in as a user,don´t worry about your password you can reset it easely, view the books list, view the details of a book, add a book to shopping cart, Adjust the quantity of items in shopping cart, delete the item from the shopping cart, Pay for the desired products in shopping cart checkout, as a registered user see in the profile site, what products have been already bought.
+* Sign up, log-in as a user,don´t worry about your password you can reset it easely, view the books list,serch for a book by categories, view the details of a book, add a book to shopping cart, Adjust the quantity of items in shopping cart, delete the item from the shopping cart, Pay for the desired products in shopping cart checkout, as a registered user see in the profile site, what products have been already bought.

------Search products (by 15 parts categories)------------------
------------Vote to like / dislike products-----------

 ### <a name="Current_Features"></a>Current Features ###